hcilab/wams/README.md

 ### Static resources

 Often times, you want to use images, run custom code in the browser, or add CSS stylesheets.
+If you're using your own server routine, you can ignore this section and serve static files the way you normally would.

-To do that, first **set up a path to the static directory:**
+If you want to do this with the default server implementation provided by WAMS, you first need to **set up a path to the static directory:**

 ```javascript
 const path = require("node:path");